YngHnJi/RetinaFace_OpenCV/README.md

 - This code developed in VisualStudio 2019 with OpenCV(ver 4.5.1)
 - only CPU inference supported, GPU acceleration not supported.
-- Due to the property of ONNX format, fixed size input required in order to run model and
+- Due to the property of ONNX format, fixed size input required in order to run model

 ## Overall Pipeline